Skip to main content

 The sources describe an LLC as combining liability protection with simplified taxation, while a C-Corp is taxed at the entity level and shareholders are taxed again on dividends.
 That is the core tradeoff reflected in this material, but cross-border tax outcomes are not resolved in the excerpts and require specialist advice.
 The same excerpts also state an S-Corp is not viable for businesses with foreign investors and is capped at 100 shareholders.

-The provided sources do not establish the legal steps, timing, or disruption level for converting from an LLC later.
-Do not assume conversion will be low-friction without jurisdiction-specific legal and tax review.
+Do not assume conversion from an LLC will be low-friction without jurisdiction-specific legal and tax review.
 If venture financing is already likely, decide the structure early rather than relying on a later conversion.

 Educational content only.
 Not legal, tax, or financial advice.